-35) A is an economic system in which individuals and companies are largely free to decide what products to produce, how to produce them, whom to sell them to, and at what price to sell them.
+35) A is an economic system in which individuals and companies are largely free to decide what prod ducts to produce, how to produce them, whom to sell them to, and at what price to sell them.

-A) planned system
+- A) planned system

-B) regulated economy
+- B) regulated economy

-C) socialist economy
+- C) socialist economy

-D) free-market system
+- D) free-market system

-E) communist economy
+- E) communist economy

-Explanation: D) In a free-market system, individuals and companies are largely free to decide what products to produce, how to produce them, whom to sell them to, and at what price to sell them.
-In other words, they have the chance to succeed - or to fail - by their own efforts.
-Page Ref: 28 Difficulty: Easy economy.
+Explanation: A) In a free-market system, individuals and companies are largely free to decide what products to produce, how to produce them, whom to sell them to, and at what price to sell them.
+In other words, they have the chance to succeed-or to fail-by their own efforts.